 History of the Houses

-The history of houses is one of the most difficult in the entire discipline.
-Records are sketchy, for most were destroyed during the Second Dark Age.
+The history of houses is difficult to write, for records are sketchy, most having been destroyed during the Second Dark Age.
 During the Third and Fourth Empires, many Houses more or less invented their own histories to fill in the gap.
 These accounts were based on traditions, but were intended to uphold the claims of one House against another and so are an untrustworthy guide to the distant past.
 Unfortunately, these hagiographic accounts were widely accepted as true until modern academic methods, and they have become embedded in popular culture, especially in the Romantic novels.

 Without trying to address the much-debated matter of what was discovered or developed by whom, we can here at least give a general chronology.
 The first House to develop was arguably also the most important: the Norcian.
 The traditional foundation date is 1253 AUC, when Subiaco the Well-Spoken left his home to pursue magic in the Simbruini Mountains of central Italica.
 Followers soon gathered around him and matters of discipline soon arose.
 In response, Subiaco wrote the first Rule, called the Norcian Rule.
 It governed how mages were to behave, established a capitus to oversee them, and established the work ethic that so characterizes this House.